 I’ve been toying with the idea of getting a tattoo for the first time, true story.
 I may be a bit older than your typical demographic, but there’s something about making such a big decision at this age that leads me to believe that the regrets would be non-existent.
 I suppose you’d better prepare properly in advance for such a big decision, but something tells me that once you are sure, you’re sure.
 I’ve been gathering info here and there and today I want to share with you some of the newest tips that have been shared with me to ensure that if you are going in for your first tattoo, like I may be soon, that the process is easy peasy and painless.
 For the most part!

 - Look for the artist who specializes in the area where you want to place your tattoo.

-- Have an idea of a tattoo and make a photo of it or print it.
+- Have an idea of what you want and make a photo of it or print it.

-- Choose a proper place where you want to put your tattoo.
+- Choose a proper place where you want to put it.
 For example, if you want to place butterfly tattoos on your face, hands, or neck, you’ll probably be denied.

 Get Prepared on the Day

 - That means eating well till you feel full.

 - The experts suggest drinking orange juice before you’ll get tattooed.

 - Refuse drinking alcohol.